Record #: 4966

 Objective:

-We are currently seeking another full-time “cow vet” to join our team.
-Our field work is seasonal in nature, however, there is a good balance between clinical duties (pregchecking by U/S, bull breeding soundness evaluations, feedlot necropsies, etc.) and office duties (consulting, data analysis, research, etc.).
-We focus largely on preventive medicine, consulting,and crew training and are proud to say our clients have limited after-hours individual animal emergencies.
-We truly have the best of all worlds; progressive clients, LOTS of cows, and quality of life.
+We are currently seeking to add a full-time “cow vet” to our team.
+Our field work is seasonal in nature, however, there is a good balance between clinical duties (preg-checking by U/S, bull breeding soundness evaluations, feedlot exams/surgeries, etc.) and office duties (consulting, data analysis, research, teaching, etc.).
+We focus largely on preventive medicine, consulting, and crew training and have limited after-hours individual animal emergencies.
+We truly have the best of all worlds; progressive clients, LOTS of cattle, and quality of life.
+Please visit our website and click on "Career Opportunities" under the "About" tab to learn more about the position.
+Interested candidates should submit a resume/CV and 1-page cover letter to vahs@vahs.net by January 15th, 2026.
+A start date anytime between January and March is available and may be determined by the successful candidate.

 Training Required:

 Doctor of Veterinary Medicine degree (DVM, VMD, or equivalent) from an accredited veterinary school.
-We currently have three American veterinarians in our practice and can easily assist international applicants with work permits, relocation, etc. Eligibility for licensure through the Alberta Veterinary Medical Association.
+Eligibility for licensure through the Alberta Veterinary Medical Association.
+Excellent cattle handling skills and a keen interest in beef production, .

 Experience Desired: